tylerneylon/math/raneys_lemmas/raneys_lemmas.md

 (TODO add code that checks this; consider the case $x_i\in[-1, 1]$ but
       don't spend too much time on it if it's tricky)

+(TODO show that lemmas 1 and 2 are corollaries of property 5)

 # References